Alex Suber

-Alex Suber (born December 1, 1986) is a gridiron football coach and former professional Canadian Football League (CFL) player.
-He most recently served as the defensive backs coach for the Ottawa Redblacks of the CFL.
-He is a former defensive back who played for six seasons in the CFL with the Winnipeg Blue Bombers, Toronto Argonauts, and Saskatchewan Roughriders.
+Alex Suber (born December 1, 1986) is an American professional football coach and former professional defensive back.
+He most recently served as the defensive coordinator and defensive backs coach for Florida Memorial University, positions he held in 2025.
+He has served as the defensive backs coach for the Ottawa Redblacks of the Canadian Football League (CFL).
+He played for six seasons in the CFL with the Winnipeg Blue Bombers, Toronto Argonauts, and Saskatchewan Roughriders.
 He played college football for the Middle Tennessee Blue Raiders.

 Early life

 Suber was a four-year letter winner in football at Thomas Jefferson High School in Tampa, Florida.
 As a senior, Suber rushed for 1,592 yards and 16 touchdowns despite missing three games.
 In his final two games (semifinals and state championship), Suber rushed for a combined 446 yards and 5 touchdowns.
 221 yards and 3 touchdowns vs Monsignor Pace, followed by 225 yards and 2 touchdowns against Jacksonville Bolles HS.

 As a junior, Suber recorded more than 2,000 all-purpose yards and 19 touchdowns in earning a spot on the Class 3A all-state team.
 It was the second straight year he topped the 2,000-yard mark having done it as a sophomore as well.

 Rated a 2-star recruit by rivals.com and 3-star by 247sports.com, Suber had offers from Indiana, South Florida, San Diego State, Rutgers, and Ole Miss and signed with MTSU.
 Suber graduated Thomas Jefferson High School a member of the National Honor Society.